epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 ### Exclusion criteria

 Analysis will be restricted to singleton births.
+Analysis will be restricted to singleton births.
+If there are siblings in the cohort (non-twins), randomly select one of the siblings for study inclusion.
 If the DNA methylation data stems from a case-cohort study, please restrict the analysis to the sub-cohort.
 If the DNA methylation data stems from a case-control study, please let us know, and we can discuss the best exclusion criteria to use given the study design that generated the data.
+After you estimate cell composition (from function preprocessingofData), we recommend removing samples with estimated syncytiothrophoblast proportions of less than 0.25.
+We suggest study investigators check into what may be contributing to unusual cell composition estimates by checking the distribution of DNA methylation and clinical characteristics of these samples.

 #### Main Analysis